BrightspaceUI/core/components/calendar/README.md

 # Calendar

 The `d2l-calendar` component can be used to display a responsively sized calendar that allows for date selection.
-It indicates a currently selected date, and if no `selected-value` is specified, the current date will be indicated as the selected date.
+It indicates a currently selected date if a `selected-value` specified, or if the user selects a date.

 ![Calendar](./screenshots/calendar.png?raw=true)